amained/kapuc/README.md

 ## Known issues
 - Windows
   - Probably have an linking issues on build, no testing were done on Windows.
   - Cannot be built with `cl.exe` (Visual Studio C Compiler), please use Cygwin if you are on Windows or use WSL.
+    (TODO: this could work? we could remove posix parts out but why)